Top Galleries, Famous Artists Got Millions in U.S. Bailout Loans

 The $669 billion Paycheck Protection Program was intended to help small companies cover payrolls and other approved costs during the lockdowns.
 Some art dealerships have furloughed and laid off staff since March.
 Meanwhile many of the smallest galleries, those with erratic cash flow or without payroll, didn’t get federal assistance, highlighting inequalities within the art world that mirrored the disparities in getting federal aid across the rest of the country.

-Gagosian Gallery Inc., which has about 300 employees and 18 branches worldwide, received between $2 million and $5 million and listed 203 retained jobs in the SBA database.
+Gagosian Gallery Inc., which has about 300 employees and 18 branches worldwide, received between $2 million and $5 million and listed 203 retained jobs in the SBA database, which disclosed ranges rather the exact dollar amount of each loan.
+A representative for the top art dealer didn’t return requests for comments.

 Zwirner got one loan at $2 million to $5 million as David Zwirner Inc. and another, in the range of $1 million to $2 million, as Zwirner Gallery LLC, according to the data, which didn’t list a number for jobs retained.
 Last week the gallery said it was cutting 40 jobs, or 20%, across its six locations worldwide, according to ArtNews.com.